aristanetworks/avd/ansible_collections/arista/avd/examples/cv-pathfinder/README.md

 For every connection to `inet-cloud` or `mpls-cloud`, the cloud router is allocated `.1` and the site / pf router is allocated `.2`.

-### VRFs SVIs used on border routers and leafs for testing
+### VRFs/SVIs used on border routers and leafs for testing

 | Site | Router | VRF | IP address |
 | ---- | ------ | --- | ---------- |